alecmuffett/ready-made-twitter-searches/raw-searches.md

 OR "israeli spyware"
 OR ( "nso" AND "spyware")

-# Apple: CSAM surveillance proposal | including #NeuralHash and #NeuralMatch and #ClientSideScanning
+# Apple: CSAM surveillance proposal | including #NeuralHash and #NeuralMatch and #ClientSideScanning ARCHIVE

 * https://9to5mac.com/2021/08/05/report-apple-photos-casm-content-scanning/
 * https://twitter.com/matthew_d_green/status/1423071186616000513